markopetrovi/sharedextents/README.md

 # sharedextents
 A program that checks what other files on the btrfs filesystem share extents with the file provided in argument, by scanning the extent tree.
+It is mostly C code, but compiles with C++ because of std::unordered_set and std::vector used in one function.
 # Usage
 `sharedextents <filename>`
 # Dependencies